 If you've been looking for easy ways to travel more, boarding a domestic flight at your nearby airport opens the door to many destinations.
 The idea of a REAL ID has been thrown around for decades.
-However, the federal government will finally enforce the need for a REAL ID for people boarding domestic flights.
-After the May 7th deadline, a non-REAL ID won't get you through a U.S. airport.
+However, the federal government has finally enforced the need for a REAL ID for people boarding domestic flights.
+A non-REAL ID won't get you through a U.S. airport anymore.

 Get instant access to hundreds of discounts